oVirt/ovirt-site/source/develop/infra/infrastructure.md

 The list of the maintainers of the Infrastructure project is maintained as GitHub oVirt Team: [@oVirt/Infrastructure](https://github.com/orgs/oVirt/teams/infrastructure)

-Read [Becoming an Infrastructure team member](/community/becoming-an-infrastructure-team-member.html) for details on joining this project.

 ### Decision process

 * The Infra team generally follows the principle that if it wasn't discussed on the [mailing list](https://lists.ovirt.org/hyperkitty/list/infra@ovirt.org/) it didn't really happen.